astronomer/airflow-guides/guides/external-airflow-resources.md

 ## Other

+* [Astronomer Registry](https://registry.astronomer.io) - The discovery and distribution hub for Apache Airflow integrations created to aggregate and curate the best bits of the ecosystem.
 * [Awesome Airflow Resources](https://github.com/jghoman/awesome-apache-airflow) - A great collection of Airflow Resources in a dedicated GitHub repo, curated by [Jakob Homan](https://twitter.com/BlueBoxTraveler)

 [0]: https://blog.socialcops.com/engineering/apache-airflow-disease-outbreaks-india/ "How to create a workflow in Apache Airflow to track disease outbreaks in India"
 [1]: https://wecode.wepay.com/posts/improving-airflow-ui-security "Improving Airflow UI Security"